Clever-ISA/Clever-ISA/specs/Toolchain.md

 The architecture for the toolchain name should be `clever`, or clever followed by the publication version.
 Toolchains should not generate code for an unpublished version of the clever ISA specification.

-The default vendor name for targets should be `unknown`
+The default vendor name for targets should be `unknown`, toolchains may accept target names for the clever processor with any vendor.

 ## Target Features